Brian Johnson (pitcher): Major leagues

 In 2018, Johnson had a 1.72 ERA in 15 2/3 innings pitched during spring training and new manager Alex Cora named him to start the fifth game of the season, which Johnson won on April 2 against the Miami Marlins.
-He was then was moved into a bullpen role.
+He was then moved into a bullpen role.
 Through mid-June, Johnson had 20 appearances (one start) with a 1–2 record and a 4.73 ERA in 32 1/3 innings pitched.
 After starter Steven Wright was placed on the disabled list on June 26, Cora named Johnson to start on June 28 against the Los Angeles Angels.
 In that start, Johnson pitched four innings, allowing one run on three hits and took a no decision.
-Following another start on July 3--also a no decision—Johnson was placed on the disabled list due to a left hip inflammation; he was activated on July 15.
+Following another start on July 3—also a no decision—Johnson was placed on the disabled list due to a left hip inflammation; he was activated on July 15.
 Overall for the 2018 Red Sox, Johnson made 38 appearances (13 starts), pitching 99 1/3 innings with a 4–5 record and a 4.17 ERA.
 He was not included on Boston's postseason roster.

 Johnson was on Boston's Opening Day roster to start the 2019 season.
 He was placed on the injured list on April 6, due to left elbow inflammation.
 Johnson had rehabilitation assignments beginning on May 15 with Triple-A Pawtucket, May 21 with the Double-A Portland Sea Dogs, and June 3 again with Pawtucket.
 He was activated to Boston's roster on June 14, but returned to the injured list late in the month with a "non-baseball related medical matter".
 He was sent on a rehabilitation assignment with Pawtucket on July 21, and activated on August 3.
 Overall for the season with Boston, Johnson made 21 appearances (7 starts), striking out 31 in 40 1/3 inning with a 6.02 ERA and 1–3 record.
 Johnson was outrighted to AAA on November 27, 2019.